Blood pressure varies throughout the day and often increases around the time of waking up.

 - taking a single antihypertensive medication rather than a combination of medications

-Some people may find that taking their medications before bed rather than in the morning provides better blood pressure control.
+Some people may find that taking their medications before bed rather than in the morning improves blood pressure control.
 Others may need to split their daily dose, taking half in the morning and half before bed.
-In some cases, a person may need to change to another type of blood pressure drug altogether.
+Sometimes, a person may need to change to another type of blood pressure drug altogether.

-It is important to speak to a doctor before making any changes to medications.
+It is important to speak with a doctor before changing medications.

 Certain medical conditions may increase the risk of hypertension.
 These include: